On the Double Copy for Spinning Matter: Double Copy from Dimensional Reduction

 Note that the operators $A_{n}^{{\rm QCD}}$, $\bar{A}_{n}^{{\rm QCD}}$ in (\ref{eq:dconeline}) are defined under the support of the Dirac equation.
 This means that they can be shifted by operators proportional to $p_{1}$ or $p_{2}$.
 The insertion of $p_{1},p_{2}$ in (\ref{eq:kltmassless}) certainly projects out these contributions by using the on-shell condition $p\bar{p}=\bar{p}p=0$.
-For instance, if the matrix operator $A_{n}^{{\rm QCD}}$ is shifted by $p_{2\mu}\sigma^{\mu}$ the QCD amplitude $\bar{v}_{2}A_{n}^{{\rm QCD}}u_{1}$ is invariant, and consistently (\ref{eq:kltmassless}) picks up no extra contribution, i.e.
+For instance, if the matrix operator $A_{n}^{{\rm QCD}}$ is shifted by $p_{2\mu}\sigma^{\mu}$ the QCD amplitude $\bar{u}_{2}A_{n}^{{\rm QCD}}v_{1}$ is invariant, and consistently (\ref{eq:kltmassless}) picks up no extra contribution, i.e.

 where we used $p_{2}\bar{\epsilon}_{2}={-}\epsilon_{2}\bar{p}_{2}$.
-This kind of manipulations are usual when bringing the QCD amplitude into multipole form \cite{Bautista:2019tdr} to make explicit the corresponding form factors. \\ We now proceed to dimensionally reduce our formulae in order to obtain a KLT expression for massive spin-$\frac{1}{2}$ particles.
+This kind of manipulations are usual when bringing the QCD amplitude into multipole form \cite{Bautista:2019tdr} to make explicit the corresponding form factors.

+We now proceed to dimensionally reduce our formulae in order to obtain a KLT expression for massive spin-$\frac{1}{2}$ particles.
 This follows from a standard KK compactification on a torus, as we explain in the next section.
 In terms of momenta, we can define the $d=D-1$ components $p_{1}$ and $p_{2}$ via

 which trivially satisfies momentum conservation in the KK component, which we take with minus signature.
 We also take all momenta outgoing.
 In terms of Feynman diagrams, the reduction induces the flow of KK momentum through the only path that connects particles $p_{1}$ and $p_{2}$.
 The propagators in this line are deformed to massive propagators as